The Perfect Weekend In Glasgow – 2 Day Itinerary!

 I really can’t recommend the south of the city enough.
 It’s in the process of gentrification and there are quirky coffee shops and brunch spots popping up everywhere.
 The prices aren’t too steep and it’s just a 15-minute bus ride from town on the number 38.

-At Cafe Strange Brew, I tucked into the chorizo and egg hash and was a huge fan.
+My top brunch shouts are Glad Cafe and Cafe Strange Brew.
+I tucked into the chorizo and egg hash and was a huge fan.

 Look for Highland cows in Pollok Country Park